Cork in the Palm of Your Hand

 APCOR plays an active role in promoting various quality management systems of interest to the industry, especially forest certification.

-APCOR is the Sector Standardization Body, streamlining the work of the Technical Commission on Standardization in the field of cork and respective subcommittees.
+APCOR supports CTCOR as the Sector Standardization Body, streamlining the work of the Technical Commission on Standardization in the field of cork and respective subcommittees.
 This work is carried out in partnership with the Portuguese Quality Institute with the aim of analysing, improving and updating the standards to meet the most exacting demands of customers and consumers in the industry.
 A Standardization Guide (Only in Portuguese) was created for the cork sector, which lists the standards in use.

 APCOR represents the cork industry in negotiations of Collective Labour Conventions with the Trade Unions, seeking to promote the competitive development enterprises and improve the socioeconomic conditions of their workers.
 It promotes meetings between the Board of Directors of APCOR and the various Trade Unions, in order to reach a consensus on various labour issues determined by successive amendments to the national legal framework.